agda/agda/doc/user-manual/tools/command-line-options.rst

 Individual warnings can be turned on and off by ``-W {Name}`` and ``-W {noName}`` respectively.
 The flags available are:

+:samp:`AbsurdPatternRequiresNoRHS`
+      RHS given despite an absurd pattern in the LHS.
 :samp:`CoverageIssue`
       Failed coverage checks.
 :samp:`CoverageNoExactSplit`